canorbal/ComputeGraph/README.md

 ```

- Operations in graph work with rows in table (not with entire table),
+ Operations in the graph work with rows in the table (not with entire table),
- because this approach avoids extra coping.
+ because this approach avoids extra copying.

  The list of all possible operations:

    1) Map

-   Apply mapper operation to every row in table.
+   Apply a mapper operation to every row in table.
 For example, one
    of possible mapper:

 ```python